amnestywebsite/onion-website/README.md

 | eurasia.amnesty.org  |  eurasia.amnestyl337aduwuvpf57irfl54ggtnuera45ygcxzuftwxjvvmpuzqd.onion |
 | securitylab.amnesty.org  | securitylab.amnestyl337aduwuvpf57irfl54ggtnuera45ygcxzuftwxjvvmpuzqd.onion  |

 Manage an amnesty .onion domain and would like it listed here?
 Let us know.

-## Acknoldgements
+## Acknowledgements

 Insprired by the work of Alec Muffett's EOTK https://github.com/alecmuffett/eotk

 ### Want to know more about the work in other Amnesty GitHub accounts?